ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 What happens here?
-We simply _dynamically_ convert `data` to an `int` and got a pointer to the value.
+We simply _statically_ convert `data` to an `int` and got a pointer to the value.
 This cast is evaluated at runtime: when a call to `cast!` is encountered, it will return a `int` object that represents `data`.
 The process is simple: if `num` is in reality an `int`, it converts it ; else it returns the `NULL` pointer.

 ```sn
 func multiplyByTwo (num: *Any) : int {